Best Argos Black Friday deals 2020: Offers on Samsung, Fitbits and Dyson vacuums

 Nivea skincare advent calendar: Was £39.99, now £19.99

-Here’s an advent calendar your winter skin will thank you for – unlike the chocolate ones.
+Here’s an advent calendar your winter skin will thank you for.
 Spend December nourishing your skin with mini and full sized Nivea body lotions, moisturisers, shower gels, hand creams, lip balms, make-up removers and face masks.
 With this saving, treating yourself every morning will feel even better.

 Joie brisk LX stroller – pavement grey: Was £149.99, now £99.99